AncitaAndrade/VoiceBasedApp/README.md

-->TestApp folder and TestApp2.Android folder uses Voice Based App as reference to implement speech recognition .
+->TestApp folder and TestApp2.Android folder uses Voice Based App as reference to get implementation for speech recognition.
+The working app is present in this 2 folders.